AliciaTransmuted/rEFInd-indulgence/README.md

 rEFInd-indulgence notes
 -------------------------------

-September 12, 2018: Initial release of rEFInd-indulgence.
+September 12, 2018: Initial release of rEFInd-indulgence to DeviantArt.

+December 30, 2018: rEFInd-indulgence theme uploaded to github.